-OYSTER COVE MITIGATION MONITORING AND REPORTING PROGRAM MITIGATION MEASURE IMPLEMENTATION RESPONSIBLE PARTY TION OF ACTIVITY DATE COMPLETED potentially enter waters.
-Erosion control structures shall be monitored for effectiveness and will be repaired or replaced as needed.
+OYSTER COVE MITIGATION MONITORING AND REPORTING PROGRAM MITIGATION MEASURE IMPLEMENTATION RESPONSIBLE PARTY ETION OF ENTATION ACTIVITY DATE COMPLETED needed.
 Appropriate erosion control measures shall be installed around any stockpiles of soil or other materials which could be mobilized by rainfall or runoff.
 Erosion control structures shall not include plastic monofilament or other components that may entrap wildlife.
 Following completion of ground disturbance, silt wattles or other erosion control methods shall be installed along the stream bank, above the mean high tide water level.
 Silt wattles shall be made of jute and not plastic. • All equipment shall be staged above the top of bank and spill kits shall be located within working equipment.
 Equipment fuels and lubricants shall be prevented from reaching the river by locating fueling/maintenance areas an appropriate distance away from the river or drainage ways to the river and construction contractors shall have a spill prevention kit and plan on location. • Uncured concrete shall not be exposed to water flowing to the river or within the river itself and all excess uncured concrete shall be properly disposed of at an offsite location. • Areas of vegetation removal shall be limited to the smallest area feasible.
 Any areas of bare ground shall be re-seeded immediately following completion of all ground disturbance work.
 Additional erosion control measures (jute, hay) as feasible will be installed prior to rainy season.
 Areas of exposed stream bank above the mean high water shall be planted with native species appropriate for area and habitat. • An environmental awareness training program shall be given to all crew members working on the outfall replacement part of the project.
-The training will be given by a qualified biologist and shall include education on sensitive resources such as protected fish document compliance. • Applicant shall obtain and provide to the City all regulatory approval.
+The training will be given by a qualified biologist and shall include education on sensitive resources such as protected fish and wildlife with the potential to occur within the Study Area, water quality, and environmental protection measures. obtain and provide to the City all regulatory approval.